Contents

 They will not mind being asked to leave a review for your book if they believe it will benefit you!

-Bonus points if you align that to date to coincide with your promo data on Amazon.
+Bonus points if you align that to date to coincide with your promo dates on Amazon.

 These services will give you a whole bunch of initial sales which is essential for the amazon algorithm, as well as several reviews.